CrossRef/cayenne/README.md

 - Leiningen
 - Docker

-The tests require Docker to spin up service dependencies on development machine (SOLR and MongoDB).
+The tests require Docker to spin up service dependencies on development machine (ElasticSearcElasticSearch).
 Download Docker for Mac from https://www.docker.com/docker-mac and confirm that it's installed with `docker-compose --version`.

 ### Preparing CSL Resources